kenlasko/k8s/manifests/system/external-secrets/README.md

 ```

-Pull a single value out of a secret with multiple values
+Pull a single item out of a secret with multiple item
 ```
 ---
 apiVersion: external-secrets.io/v1